Soletic/hosting-docker-phpserver/Readme.md

 * WORKER_NAME : a name without spaces and used to setup unix account
 * HOST_DOMAIN_NAME : default domain name used to setup apache

-### Full lamp example with mounting /path/example containing your data and app
+### Full lamp example with data stored by docker host

 Install mysql image